ToCatharsis/Patients-statistics/README.md

-# Database and patients' statistics
+# Working with files and patients' statistics
 Authors: Ivan Ryzhankow and Alina Yermakova (https://github.com/AlinaYermakova)

 University JAVA project which represents a program, which can be used